A day trip from Venice to Milan in Italy is entirely possible, very enjoyable, and a rather cool thing to do.

 A well-maintained toll motorway stretches across Northern Italy.
 Known as Autostrada 4 (and also called Serenissima), Venice and Milan are two of the major Italian cities connected by it.
 If you choose to travel by car, this motorway is the quickest way to reach Milan.
 It is a very busy road with a constant flow of traffic, especially during rush hour and national holidays.

-An easiest way to travel from Venice to Milan is by train.
+An easier way to travel from Venice to Milan is by train.
 High-speed and fast regional trains connect Venice to Milan all throughout the day.
-Milan has several train stations with Milano Centrale the main one of them.
+Milan has several train stations.
+Milano Centrale is the main one of them.
 This is also Europe’s largest train station by volume of traffic.
 Each year it serves 120 million passengers.
 Each day, about 500 trains arrive and depart from it.

 Besides Venice, Milan is also easy to reach from a number of large Italian cities.
 For example, Verona, Bologna, Turin, Florence, and Naples in addition to the Italian capital Rome.
 Milan also enjoys excellent railway connections to several important European cities in Austria, Switzerland, Germany, and France.